Lufthansa revamps budget airline Germanwings to take on rivals

-FRANKFURT (Reuters) - Lufthansa (LHAG.DE), Europe’s biggest airline, launched its re-branded budget carrier Germanwings on Monday in an attempt to cut costs and win back passengers from no-frills rivals.
+FRANKFURT, July 1 (Reuters) - Lufthansa, Europe’s biggest airline, launched its re-branded budget carrier Germanwings on Monday in an attempt to cut costs and win back passengers from no-frills rivals.

 Germanwings, which is taking over most of Lufthansa’s short-haul flights in Europe, is seeking to re-position itself as a budget airline for business travelers offering extras such as champagne and more leg-room.

-Lufthansa shut its short-haul business in January because it had been losing money, mainly due to competition from budget airlines EasyJet (EZJ.L), Air Berlin (AB1.DE) and Ryanair (RYA.I).
+Lufthansa shut its short-haul business in January because it had been losing money, mainly due to competition from budget airlines EasyJet, Air Berlin and Ryanair .

 The Germanwings revamp is a major part of Lufthansa’s three-year overhaul to boost group operating profit by 1.5 billion euros ($1.95 billion)to 2.3 billion by 2015.
 Like other European airlines, Lufthansa has been hit by competition from low-cost rivals and Middle Eastern carriers.